mubbasherahmad/Dynamic-Web-Scraper-Using-Crew-AI-and-Ollama/README.md

 This web scraper is built using a combination of Python libraries and frameworks, each contributing to different aspects of the application:

-- **LangChain**: Provide tools for integrating large language models (LLMs) like Ollama into applications, as well as utilities for text splitting and HTML-to-text transformation.
+- **LangChain**: Provide tools for integrating large language models (LLMs) like Ollama into applications, as well as utilities for text splitting and HTML-to-text transformations.
 - **CrewAI**: Facilitates the creation of agents and tasks, enabling a structured approach to web scraping and data extraction.
 - **Requests**: A popular HTTP library for Python, used to send HTTP requests and interact with web pages.
 - **BeautifulSoup**: A Python library for parsing HTML and XML documents, used for web scraping and extracting data from web pages.